artanzand/artanzand.github.io/_posts/2021-12-20-Setup-Jetson-Nano.md

 ```
 ssh <username>@<ethernet-ip>
 ```
 Once remotely connected to Jetson Nano using the secure SSH connection, we will need a command line script to start Jupyter Lab on our remote machine.
 The next step is a one-time-only command to save the script to a shell file.
 We are adding a 4GB memory swap to compensate for the lower RAM in Jetson Nano 2GB.
+At the moment the latest version of `dli-nano-ai` is `v2.0.1-r32.6.1` and it is recommended that [NVIDIA NGC cloud page](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dli/containers/dli-nano-ai) is consulted for the latest image tag.

 ```
 # create a reusable script